yokeshuma/project-1/README.md

 # project-1
- How much do you know me quiz
+# How well do you know me quiz
+This app is developed by Yokesh.
+This app is to evaluate how well do you know me.